google-marketing-solutions/dreamboard/backend/README.md

 # Installation

-DreamBoard can be deployed on a laptop for personal use or on Google Cloud as Cloud Run Service.
-In Google Cloud, the backend server code can be deployed by running deploy_backend.sh in the backend folder.
-Please review the file before deploying and update any settings if you wish to change the name of items such as the service account name, service name, or bucket name.
-Follow the prompts to create the service.
+DreamBoard can be deployed locally on a laptop for personal use or on Google Cloud as Cloud Run Service.

+### Deploy on Google Cloud

+Run `deploy_backend.sh` in the backend folder.

 Make note of the following items for use in deploying the frontend:
 - GCP Project Id
 - Cloud Storage Bucket Name
 - Location
-- Cloud Service Name Deployed
+- Cloud Run Service Name Deployed

+If you wish to change the name of items such as the service account name, service name, or bucket name you may modify the `deploy_backend.sh`.
+Follow the prompts to create the service.

+### Deploy Locally

 Locally, this code can run with the following commands in a Linux-based CLI (change directory to backend directory first):